 - Remove from heat and mix in cashews and almonds.

-- Serve the carrot halwa immediately, garnished with the pistachios; or, transfer the mixture into an 8" square baking pan, let it cool to room temperature, and then refrigerate it.
-After two hours, cut it as squares and serve.
+- Serve the carrot halwa immediately, garnished with the pistachios; or, optionally, transfer the mixture into an 8" square baking pan, garnish with pistachios, cool to room temperature, and then refrigerate it.
+After two hours, cut it into bite-size squares and serve.